Offline version for ADP subjects

 A: any strategic advantage our enemies may gain due to a tactical event involving the Isolation of Army personnel.

-A: to mitigate the risks of incidents that may result in an isolating event and to increase the chances of a successful recovery before personnel are detained or captured
+A: to increase the chances of a successful recovery before personnel are detained or captured.

-A: as “The sum of military, diplomatic, and civil efforts to prevent or effect the recovery and return of U.S. military, DOD civilians, and DOD contractor personnel, or other personnel as determined by the Secretary of Defense, who become IP in an operational environment.”
+A: as “The sum of military, diplomatic, and civil efforts to prevent or effect the recovery and return of U.S. military, DOD civilians, and DOD contractor personnel.

 10. Para 3-1 When are Military, DOD civilians, and DOD contractors considered IP?

-11. Para 3-1 What are the sub-components that fall under the umbrella of PR?
+11. Para 3-1 What are some sub-components that fall under the umbrella of PR?

 12. Para 3-2 Is PR considered a separate or distinct military operation?